3lvia/cli/README.md

 - **Create** new projects from Elvia templates, with all batteries included.
 - **Generate** a GitHub Actions workflow for building and deploying to Elvia's clusters on Azure, Google Cloud and ISS.

-The GitHub Actions composite actions at [core-github-actions-templates](https://github.com/3lvia/core-github-actions-templates) are wrappers around many of the CLI commands.
+The GitHub Actions composite actions at [core-github-actions-templates](https://github.com/3lvia/core-github-actions-templates) are wrappers around many of the `3lv` commands.
-Therefore it's useful to use the CLI when debugging or testing Elvias actions, since you can very easily reproduce the same commands locally.
+Therefore it's useful to use `3lv` when debugging or testing Elvia's actions, since you can very easily reproduce the same commands locally.

 ## 📚 Documentation